idrissrasheed/Brazil-Conflict-Analysis/README.md

 plt.show()
 ```

-4. Print the total number of fatalities and plotting a line chart to visualize the number of fatalities per year.
+4. Print the total number of fatalities and plot a line chart to visualize the number of fatalities per year.

 ```python
 # Extract year from event date column